josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 Just about everywhere I'd normally be reaching for a workaround or stumbling into a gotcha when using another framework, Svelte just felt delightfully straightforward.

-<Callout class="former-highlight">Just about everywhere I'd normally be reaching for a workaround or stumbling into a gotcha when using another framework, Svelte just felt delightfully&nbsp;straightforward.</Callout>
+<Callout>Just about everywhere I'd normally be reaching for a workaround or stumbling into a gotcha when using another framework, Svelte just felt delightfully&nbsp;straightforward.</Callout>

 **Svelte has always felt _way_ ahead of the game.** (Or, maybe more accurately, like it's learned from the mistakes of other frameworks).
 Reactivity is built-in.
 There's no virtual DOM.
 It has (scoped) component CSS built-in.
 Writing it is simple, and—maybe best of all—the eventual finished product will almost certainly be _far smaller_ than the same thing built with a different framework (often by orders of magnitude.)